Zeo768/OutreachHackathon-HEPscape/Video_scripts_CC/English_scripts_CC/HEPscape-Phase-Junior-AudioOK_English.md

 We are located near Geneva, Switzerland, and this unique experiment in the world, called the Large Hadron Collider or LHC, is built underground.
 Behind me you see an almost life-size image of one of the four experiments used to measure collision particles.

-We've talked too much already, so let's get busy.
+We've talked too much already, so let's get to work.

 Today we will take you to our underground world and you will become researchers for a day.
 I can already see that you are wearing the protective helmet, look for the button to call the elevator to go down.